synth1212/507_groupproject_2025/README.md

     - Role: Developer
 - Tanveer Kaur
     - Role: Researcher

-*Our team contributed collectively on this project, working on both the scripts and written components over our scheduled Zoom sessions.*

 ## Database Overview
 The athletics database contains performance data from multiple tracking systems integrated into a single unified table.